JSandusky/unrimp/README.md

 	- Types: Directional, point and spot
 	- High-level sunlight controlled via time-of-day
 - Skeleton animation
-- Skybox
+- Sky
-	- Classic environment cube map
+	- Classic environment cube map skybox
+	- Procedural sky
-	- Procedural Hosek-Wilkie sky which is also used to derive a sun color
+		- Hosek-Wilkie sky which is also used to derive a sun color
+		- Distance clouds

 Renderer Toolkit (e.g. "The Editor")